 Interest rate risk arises on interest-bearing financial instruments.
 The Fund is exposed to the risk that the value of interest-bearing financial instruments will fluctuate due to changes in the prevailing levels of market interest rates.
-Generally, these securities increase in value when interest rates fall and decrease in value when interest rates rates fall and decrease in value when interest ra
+Generally, these securities increase in value when interest rates fall and decrease in value when interest rates rise.